cjuang/Juang-gSST-Fires/README.md

 ## Update the data and prepare the data for the models
 1. Summarize area burned in WUMI2 and extend it with MODIS using **data/Ecoprovinces_ExtendData**
-2. Setup the new SST gradient data using **data/Data_CreateENSOIndex** and **data/Data_CreateModelData**
+2. Format climate indices using **data/Data_CreateENSOIndex** and **data/Data_CreateModelData**.
+This will build the SST gradient (gSST), MEI, SOI, and PDO.
-3. Set up even more SST indices by changing the `climindname` in **Data_CreateModelData-gSST** and rerunning the notebook for each index.
+3. Set up even more SST indices by manually changing the `climindname` in **Data_CreateModelData-gSST** and rerunning the notebook for each index.

 ## Train the models
 Note: you can update all of the models and analysis figures at once using **Run_updateModel**.
-1. Change the climate index used for the SST gradient in the file **0_climindname.txt**
+1. Change the climate index used for the gSST in the file **0_climindname.txt**
 2. Run **Model_ENSOclim_CoeffCheck** and **Model_ENSOclim_CoeffCheck-avg**
-3. Run **Model_ENSOclim_AkaikeCoeff** to input observed SST gradient and climate and output the models to predict the climate variables.
+3. Run **Model_ENSOclim_AkaikeCoeff** to input observed gSST and climate and output the models to predict the climate variables.
 4. Run **Model_Akaike** to input observed climate and area burned and output the models to predict the area burned.

 ## Predict area burned
-After models are trained, do not retrain them unless retraining with a different SST gradient.
+After models are trained, do not retrain them unless retraining with a different gSST.
-1. Change the right SST gradient in **0_climindname.txt**.
+1. Change the right gSST in **0_climindname.txt**.
 2. Run **Model_ENSOfull12-2022**.
 This will output the burned area predictions.
 3. Run **Model_ENSOpredictclim** and **Model_ENSOfullclim12-2025**, which will output the climate predictions under a detrended SST gradient.
 4. Perform cross-validation on the model with **Model_Akaike_CrossValid**